-A medical termination of pregnancy can be performed up to nine weeks and 6 days of pregnancy.
+A medical termination of pregnancy can be performed up to 9 weeks and 6 days of pregnancy as an out- patient (at home) or up to 12 weeks and 6 days as an in-patient (in hospital).

 It is called a medical termination because it uses tablets to cause the termination rather than an operation or a procedure.
 It is essential that you are sure you wish to proceed with the termination before you take any medication.
 If you have any questions or concerns, please discuss these with a member of the nursing team.